Kew Gardens–Union Turnpike station: Renovations

 As part of the Metropolitan Transportation Authority (MTA)'s 1975–1981 transit program, lighting at the station was improved.
 In 1981, the MTA listed the station among the 69 most deteriorated stations in the subway system.
-In September 1985, Queens Community Board 6 held a meeting on the proposed closure of the entrances to the station from Union Turnpike in the underpass under Queens Boulevard.
+In September 1985, Queens Community Board 6 held a meeting on the proposed closure of the entrances to the station from the Union Turnpike underpass under Queens Boulevard.
 These entrances, which were used by people being dropped off or picked up by cars, had been already closed for more than a year during the reconstruction of the Interboro Parkway (now known as the Jackie Robinson Parkway).
 In August 1988, as part of the MTA's Arts for Transit program, a series of wooden sculptures depicting cirrus clouds made by Krystyna Spisak-Madejczyk, titled "Underground Skies-Cloud Forest", was installed on either side of the twenty support columns in the station's western mezzanine. $5,000 in funding for the project was provided by the MTA, with the Polish American Artist Society matching that contribution.

 In July 2006, the MTA began work on an $13.9 million project to make the station compliant with the Americans with Disabilities Act of 1990.
 As part of the project, three elevators were installed in the station, one between each platform and the eastern mezzanine, and one from that mezzanine to the street.
 A ramp and cube-glass walls were installed in the passageway connecting the new elevator and the mezzanine.
 Other improvements that were part of the project included the addition of station agent booths that catered to wheelchair users, as well as new railings, station signs, station payphones, tactile yellow strips along the platforms, and platform fillings to reduce gaps between trains and platforms.
 The elevator installation was completed in July 2008.